Chapter 4

 particles are emitted along the axis of rotation - for a

-"moment" a quasar or an active
+"shorter time" a quasar or an active

-galactic nucleus is formed again .
+galactic nucleus is formed again.
+Something

-*) However, small and dense compact objects - white dwarfs and
+*) However, small and dense compact objects

-neutron stars, or. smaller black holes - are much more resistant
+- white dwarfs and neutron stars, or smaller black holes - are

-to tidal forces than solar-type gaseous stars, so they can be
+much more resistant to tidal forces than solar-type gaseous

-absorbed by the black hole "as a whole".
-A weaker
+stars, so they can be absorbed by the black hole "as a

-accretion disk could only arise here from gases or planets that
+whole".
+A weaker accretion disk could only arise here from

-orbited them.
+gases or planets that orbited them.

 The most gigantic

-black holes of mass > ~ 1011 M ¤ have
+black holes of mass > ~1011 M¤ have

 gravitational gradients (tidal forces) at their horizon too weak